-Like many organisations, local authorities and councils often have a duty of care to take reasonable steps to try and keep you safe when you’re using their facilities.
+Like many organisations, local authorities and councils have a duty of care to take reasonable steps to keep you safe when you’re using their facilities.
 They’ll often be responsible for keeping many of the local roads, paths, and highways safe as well.
-If they fail to uphold their legal responsibilities and you’re injured as a result, it’s possible that you could make a compensation claim against a local council for your suffering.
+If they fail to uphold their legal responsibilities and you’re injured as a result, you may be eligible to make a council accident claim

 This guide on council accident claims will show you when a compensation claim might be possible, and walk you through the claims process.

-We’re here to help if you’re considering making an accident claim against the council.
+We’re ready to provide free advice if you’re considering making an accident claim against the council.
 Our claims advisors will review your case with you and let you know if there’s a reasonable chance you’ll be compensated.
-If there is, we could pass it to one of our personal injury solicitors.
-Should they agree to represent you, they’ll work on a No Win No Fee basis so you won’t need to pay them anything in advance.
+If there is, we could pass it to one of our No Win No Fee personal injury solicitors.

 Table of contents